-Motorists purchasing a qualifying ultra-low emission car can receive a grant of 25% towards the cost of the vehicle, up to a maximum of £5,000 for cars or £8,000 for vans.
+Motorists purchasing a qualifying ultra-low emission car can receive a grant of 25% towards the cost of the vehicle.
 This allows you to cut the upfront cost of electric vehicles, which typically cost at least a third more than rival, conventional combustion engine cars.
 Both private consumers and businesses can benefit from the Plug-in Car Grant.

 The Plug-in Car Grant has been designed to help make the whole-life costs of a qualifying car more comparable with petrol or diesel equivalents.
 Over time, as manufacturers begin to make these cars in greater volumes, the costs of production should begin to fall.
 This will help to make an ultra-low carbon car a realistic option for anyone looking to buy a car.

 The cars eligible for the Plug-in Car Grant are:

 - Nissan Leaf

 - Peugeot iOn

 - Renault Fluence ZE

 - Vauxhall Ampera

 If you are looking to use the Plug-in Car Grant to purchase an eligible car, the good news is that there are no application forms to fill in.
 The dealership you are buying your car from will complete all the paperwork on your behalf as you buy the car; and the amount of your Grant will be automatically deducted from the price of your car at the point of purchase.

 As of 30 September 2012, 2,311 claims have been made through the Plug-in Car Grant scheme.